freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 What is SecureDrop Workstation?
 -------------------------------

-SecureDrop Workstation is a pilot project that uses Qubes to make SecureDrop faster and simpler for journalists to use.
+SecureDrop Workstation is a project that uses Qubes to make SecureDrop faster and simpler for journalists to use.

 A key feature of SecureDrop is that journalists can receive submissions from